SickChill/SickChill.Wiki/SickChill-installation-CENTOS-6.md

 The installation should also be applicable to RHEL 6 and Fedora (12, 13, or 14) with minimal changes.

-The installation assumes that you're not using the root user to install/run sickrage - the entries for **user:group** throughout the document will have to be modified to match your user configuration.
+The installation assumes that you're not using the root user to install/run sickchill - the entries for **user:group** throughout the document will have to be modified to match your user configuration.

 1. Install rpmFusion non-free repository
     The repository is needed for unrar installation